 Setup

-Every defenseclaw setup verb in one place — from the central guardrail wizard to the auxiliary commands that wire keys, webhooks, registries, observability, and per-connector hooks.
+DefenseClaw setup and configuration surfaces in one place — from the central guardrail wizard to keys, webhooks, registries, observability, sandboxing, and per-connector hooks.

 The one-line summary